Do You Have a Hypoglycemia Treatment Plan?

 Educate Your Inner Circle about How to Use Glucagon

-In many cases, a family member or someone close to you will be the one to administer glucagon if you experience a low blood sugar emergency.
+In many cases, a family member or someone close to you will be the one to administer glucagon if you need emergency low blood sugar treatment.
 Make sure those in your inner circle are aware of the signs and symptoms of severe hypoglycemia, as well as where to find your glucagon and how to use it.

-If you have type 1 or type 2 diabetes and you’re on insulin or a sulfonylurea, always keep fast-acting carbs close by and get a prescription for glucagon to keep in your diabetes toolbox.
+If you have type 1 or type 2 diabetes and you’re on insulin or a sulfonylurea, always keep fast-acting carbs close by and get a prescription for glucagon to keep in your diabetes toolbox for emergency low blood sugar treatment.

 Ready-to-use and simple to administer, Gvoke HypoPen® gives you and your loved ones the power to act quickly when it really matters.